curiosityio/YourCircle-Policy/app-privacy-policy.md

 We do not knowingly solicit data from or market to children under the age of 16 with our Services.
 If a parent or guardian becomes aware that their child has provided us with information without their consent, they should [contact us](/#contact).
 We will delete such information as described in [How Long We Keep Information above](#How-Long-We-Keep-Information).

-Children between the ages of 13 and 16 are allowed to use our Services with the consent of a parent or guardian by [contacting us](/#contact) and following our directions in the reply.
+You must be at least 16 years of age to use our Services.
 We are not responsible for Users who lie about their age.

 # Privacy Policy Changes